 Milk-like enriched plant drinks are drunk at meals and used in cooking.
 Vegetable drinks based on oats, soy, nuts, almond, millet and quinoa are used like regular milk with meals and snacks.
-The most recommendable of these are drinks fortified with a variety of nutrients (calcium, vitamin B_2 (riboflavin), vitamins B{12} and D) and with no added sugar.
+The most recommendable of these are drinks fortified with a variety of nutrients (calcium, vitamin $\rm B_2$ (riboflavin), vitamins $\rm B{12}$ and D) and with no added sugar.
 Rice drinks are not recommended as the sole primary beverage at meals for children under 6 years of age.
 Suitable snacks include yogurt-like soy and oat products, and cream-like soy and oat products are a suitable choice for cooking.
-Rapeseed oil and highfat milk-free vegetable margarine with vitamin D in the form of D_2 are recommended for cooking.
+Rapeseed or canola oil and milk-free plant-based margarine (a minimum of 60% fat) are recommended for cooking.